 Acting for Concordia in connection with challenges to Search Warrants by the UK Competition and Markets Authority (CMA) under s.28 of the Competition Act 1998 (CA98) at the High Court and the Court of Appeal.
 This was the first challenge to a search warrant under the CA98.

-Acting for Concordia in relation to its defence against the CMA’s ongoing investigation, Statement of Objections (SO), and Supplementary Statement of Objections (SSO) regarding an alleged pay-for-delay arrangement with respect to adrenal insufficiency drug Hydrocortisone.
+Acting for Concordia in relation to its defence against the CMA’s investigation, Statement of Objections (SO), and Supplementary Statement of Objections (SSO) regarding an alleged pay-for-delay arrangement with respect to adrenal insufficiency drug Hydrocortisone.
 Joanna is acting for Concordia in its appeal in the Competition Appeal Tribunal against the CMA’s infringement decision on the same.

-Acting for Concordia in its defence against the CMA’s ongoing investigation, SO, and SSO in relation to alleged unfair and excessive pricing of thyroid drug Liothyronine.
+Acting for Concordia in its defence against the CMA’s investigation, SO, SSO, and further SSO in relation to alleged unfair and excessive pricing of thyroid drug Liothyronine.
 Joanna is acting for Concordia in its appeal in the Competition Appeal Tribunal against the CMA’s infringement decision on the same.

-Acting for Focus Pharma in its defence against the CMA’s ongoing investigation and SO in relation to an alleged market exclusion arrangement in respect of anti-nausea drug Prochlorperazine.
+Acting for Focus Pharma in its defence against the CMA’s investigation and SO in relation to an alleged market exclusion arrangement in respect of anti-nausea drug Prochlorperazine.
 Joanna is acting for Focus Pharma in its appeal in the Competition Appeal Tribunal against the CMA’s infringement decision on the same.

-Acting for a Fortune 500 company in its internal investigation into suspected market-sharing and price-fixing, and its application for immunity or leniency to enforcement agencies.
+Acting for a Fortune 500 company in its internal investigation into suspected market-sharing and price-fixing, and its application for immunity or leniency to enforcement agencies, including the European Commission.